What is rehab?

 Four people are sitting outside on a bench

-Talking to my friends and family about why I am getting support
+Talking to friends and family

 Find out more about accessing rehab

 To find out more about rehab, speak to your worker or contact your local drug and alcohol service about options that are available.
-These options will be determined by your local provider but will largely be free.
-There are also links on the national detox and rehab pages to individual detox and rehab units on the national framework.
+These options will be determined by your local provider but are usually free.